Don’t hate the boss; be the boss by earning one of the best management degrees in the country.

-What are the best Management degrees?
+What are the best management degrees?

-Below you’ll find the 35 Best Management degrees.
+Below you’ll find the 35 best management degrees.
 How did we compile our list?
 First, the College Choice data team considered the academic quality of each program.
 Then they looked at affordability and the return on investment.
 And, last but not least, they factored in student satisfaction using retention rates and graduation rates.

 Our methodology draws from our own data experts, the excellent resources at US News & World Report, and the number-crunching brainiacs at Payscale.com.
-Work your way to the top – start by choosing one of the best Management programs below!
+Work your way to the top – start by choosing one of the best management programs below!

 University of Pennsylvania

 The University of Pennsylvania takes the cake for the best management program in the nation.
 A private Ivy League university in Philadelphia, UPenn was one of the nine colonial colleges that was established pre-Revolutionary War.
 The highly-respected Wharton School of Business has held the top spot in the country for many years.
+Program Features

 The University of Pennsylvania is a no-brainer #1 choice for a bachelor’s degree in Management.
 You’ll have access to four different concentrations - Entrepreneurship and Innovation, Multinational Management, Organizational Effectiveness, and Strategic Management - and a curriculum full of quality coursework like: